miro-albrecht/pwa-with-native-apis/README.md

 ```

-Add an image container to show the picture and a button to take one:
+Add an image container to the template to show the picture and a button to take one:

 ```html
 <section>